gadget-framework/gadget2/docs/userguide.md

 0 & \textrm{otherwise}
 \end{cases}\end{aligned}$$

-where:$<\Delta F>$ is the change in likelihood score$<$ t $>$ is the ”temperature” of the algorithm$<$ r $>$ is a random number between 0 and 1
+where: $<\Delta F>$ is the change in likelihood score $<$ t $>$ is the "temperature" of the algorithm $<$ r $>$ is a random number between 0 and 1

+\bigskip
-Note that when the ”temperature” is very high (t $\rightarrow \infty$), the Metropolis Criteria will always accept any ’uphill’ move, and the Simulated Annealing algorithm will simplify to a form of a random search algorithm.
-Conversely, when the temperature is very low (t $\rightarrow$ 0), the Metropolis Criteria will always reject any ’uphill’ move, and the Simulated Annealing algorithm will simplify to a form of a hill-climbing algorithm, similar to Hooke & Jeeves.
+Note that when the "temperature" is very high (t $\rightarrow \infty$), the Metropolis Criteria will always accept any 'uphill' move, and the Simulated Annealing algorithm will simplify to a form of a random search algorithm.
+Conversely, when the temperature is very low (t $\rightarrow$ 0), the Metropolis Criteria will always reject any 'uphill' move, and the Simulated Annealing algorithm will simplify to a form of a hill-climbing algorithm, similar to Hooke & Jeeves.
 By slowly reducing the temperature of the algorithm, the number of uphill moves that are accepted are reduced and the algorithm will find a minimum.

+\bigskip
 The terminology for the Simulated Annealing algorithm comes from a metaphor with the thermodynamic process of cooling molten metals.
 At very high temperatures, the atoms in molten metals move very fast, and slow considerably at lower temperatures.
-If the metal is cooled slowly (termed ”annealing”), the atoms have time to line up to form a highly ordered, strong, crystalline structure.
-If the metal is cooled too quickly (”quenching”) the resulting solid will have a weaker, less ordered, structure.
+If the metal is cooled slowly (termed "annealing"), the atoms have time to line up to form a highly ordered, strong, crystalline structure.
+If the metal is cooled too quickly ("quenching") the resulting solid will have a weaker, less ordered, structure.

+\bigskip
-In comparison to the Hooke & Jeeves optimisation algorithm, where Hooke & Jeeves performs a ’local’ stepwise search, Simulated Annealing searches much more widely over the surface in order to find the best point.
+In comparison to the Hooke & Jeeves optimisation algorithm, where Hooke & Jeeves performs a 'local' stepwise search, Simulated Annealing searches much more widely over the surface in order to find the best point.
 By doing this it is less likely than Hooke & Jeeves to be fooled by a local minimum, and more likely to home in on the true optimum.
 However the price to paid for doing this is that it can take considerably more computer time to reach a solution.

+\bigskip
-The Simulated Annealing algorithm used in Gadget is derived from that presented by Corana et al, ”Minimising Multimodal Functions of Continuous Variables with the ’Simulated Annealing’ Algorithm” in the September 1987 (Vol. 13, pp. 262-280) issue of the ACM Transactions on Mathematical Software and Goffe et al, ”Global Optimisation of Statistical Functions with Simulated Annealing” in the January/February 1994 (Vol. 60, pp. 65-100) issue of the Journal of Econometrics.
+The Simulated Annealing algorithm used in Gadget is derived from that presented by Corana et al, "Minimising Multimodal Functions of Continuous Variables with the 'Simulated Annealing' Algorithm" in the September 1987 (Vol. 13, pp. 262-280) issue of the ACM Transactions on Mathematical Software and Goffe et al, "Global Optimisation of Statistical Functions with Simulated Annealing" in the January/February 1994 (Vol. 60, pp. 65-100) issue of the Journal of Econometrics.

 ### File Format {#subsec:simannfile}

-To specify the Simulated Annealing algorithm, the optimisation file should start with the keyword ”[simann]”, followed by (up to) 11 lines giving the parameters for the optimisation algorithm.
+To specify the Simulated Annealing algorithm, the optimisation file should start with the keyword "\[simann\]", followed by (up to) 11 lines giving the parameters for the optimisation algorithm.
 Any parameters that are not specified in the file are given default values, which work reasonably well for simple Gadget models.
 The format for this file, and